nemanjam/reddit-unread-comments/README.md

 # Reddit Unread Comments

-Did you ever had to reread entire 200+ comments Reddit thread just to find a few new comments?
+Have you ever had to reread entire 200+ comments Reddit thread just to find a few new comments?
 Every day, few times a day?

 Chrome/Firefox extension for easier tracking of new comments on Reddit.
 Free, open source, privacy aware, runs completely client side without sending any data to any server.